 The dam was inspected in 2010.
-DEM owns the dam and in 2012, DEM (Planning & Development) was notified of the unsafe conditions, which will be addressed following completion of the rehabilitation of the Curran Upper Dam discussed above.
+DEM owns the dam and in 2012, DEM (Planning & Development) was notified of the unsafe conditions.
+Following completion of the rehabilitation of the Curran Upper Dam in 2015 (discussed above), the process of addressing the Curran Lower Dam then began.